‘Vodafone Basics’ SIM-only plans offer unlimited UK minutes & a data allowance from £6/month.

 To begin the process of moving your phone number to Vodafone, you should start by contacting your current mobile network to ask them for a PAC Code.
 This is a nine-digit code that will authorise Vodafone to take control of your phone number, and must legally be provided to you free of charge.

-Once you’ve obtained the PAC Code from your current network, you can order your new Basics SIM card from Vodafone.
-When your new SIM card arrives in the post, insert it into your phone and then enter your PAC Code on Vodafone’s online form.
+Once you’ve obtained the PAC Code from your current network, you can order your new Basics SIM card from the Vodafone website.
+When your new SIM card arrives in the post, place it inside your phone and then enter your PAC Code on Vodafone’s online form.
 After you do this, your phone number transfer will normally take place on the next working day.

 For a step-by-step guide on transferring your phone number to Vodafone, please select your current mobile network from the drop-down menu below: